Jump to content

 Backpacking Canister Stove Weight and Fuel Usage

 Here we’ll take a look at a collection of my trip scenarios detailing the initial weight of each system, as well as the weight of alcohol and canister stove setups averaged at the start of each hiking day (after morning use) with fuel included in all scenarios.
-These are all done using my own realistic water and cooking needs / preferences, and the stats and fuel usage are taken from our reviews of the Traildesigns Ti-Tri (alcohol stove) and Soto WindMaster (canister stove) reviews.
+These are all done using my own realistic water and cooking needs / preferences, and the stats and fuel usage are taken from our reviews of the Trail Designs Ti-Tri (alcohol stove) and Soto WindMaster (canister stove) reviews.
 For detailed fuel usage in a variety of scenarios be sure to check out the aforementioned links to each review.
 Both stoves use a little less fuel in our 68 degree, 0 wind tests, and much more in our windy tests, but here we’ll just take a middle ground and go with the cold, 32 degree no wind usage.
 Thus calculations are made using .6 ounces of alcohol fuel to boil 2 cups of water for the alcohol stove, and 9 grams for a 2 cup boil for the canister stove.
 No extended cooking or simmering is included.

 Actual fuel usage will vary depending on stove, water temp, ambient temp, barometric pressure, and wind.
 Canister weights were calculated using MSR IsoPro canisters.
 For water usage, I’m using my actual usage for solo and 2 person trips, and I usually like a hot drink both morning and night, and a hot dinner with a cold lunch and breakfast.
-Additionally, a cold front rolling in one night of my longer trips is pretty par for the course, so I’ve included the real world, luxury scenario of heating up a hot Nalgene (a 4 cup boil per person, aka a shoulder season heater) for one night of the longer 7 and 10 day trips but not the shorter hike.
+Additionally, a cold front rolling in one night of my longer trips is pretty par for the course, so I’ve included the real world, luxury scenario of heating up a hot Nalgene (a 4 cup boil per person, also known as a shoulder season heater) for one night of the longer 7 and 10 day trips but not the shorter hike.
 Thus, some hikers will use their stove less, and some more: the numbers below are accurate to my backpacking style and everyone's charts and graphs would end up a little different.

 Here we look at 3 different solo trips, a 3 day, 7 day, and 10 day excursion: